What’s New ?

 What is Kruskal’s Algorithm?

-These are some of the easiest algorithms which one can learn while they use graphs to solve problems.
-Minimum spanning trees help reduce the number of edges to a large extent so that only the minimal edges are shown.
+The main objective of using Kruskal’s algorithm is for getting the minimum cost-spanning tree for a graph.
+Minimum-spanning trees help reduce the number of edges to a large extent so that only the minimal edges are shown.
 This, in turn, finds application in solving a variety of questions that can be solved using graphs.
-(The real difficulty for any beginner is to understand that graphs can be used to find a solution for a problem and how to manipulate the vertices and edges to their advantage.)

-The main objective of using Kruskal’s algorithm is for getting the minimum cost spanning tree for a graph.
 However, this makes no sense if you don’t understand what a minimum spanning tree exactly is.
-This can be the best explaining with an example.
+This can be the best explanation with an example.

 Let us suppose we have a graph like this: